okyeron/OMX-27/Docs.md

 - **[2] Next Parameter** : Selects the next parameter in the menu

 ##### MidiFX
-This sets the MidiFX slot that the keyboard in split UI view is being sent to.
-To change the midifx slot a chord key is sent to see [Chord Key Settings](#chordkeysettings)
+This sets the MidiFX slot that either the keyboard in split UI view is being sent to, or the selected chord key is being sent to.
+Whichever key was last used determines this.
+You can also change the midifx slot a chord key is sent to from the menu, see [Chord Key Settings](#chordkeysettings)
 Hold or double click a MidiFX key to enter the MidiFX submode.
 See [MidiFX](#midifx) for more info.
 - **[5] MidiFX Off**